-Edinburgh Postnatal Depression Scale – This 10-question self-rating scale has been proven to be an efficient and effective way of identifying patients at risk for “perinatal” depression.
+Edinburgh Postnatal Depression Scale (online form) – This 10-question self-rating scale has been proven to be an efficient and effective way of identifying patients at risk for “perinatal” depression.
 While this test was specifically designed for women who are pregnant or have just had a baby, it has also been shown to be an effective measure for general depression in the larger population.

 Quality Improvement Recording – Supporting documents are:

 Implementing Mental Health Screening Tools Recording – Video referenced on slide #33 can be viewed here